 By Sandra Levins, illustrated by Bryan Langdo

 A thoughtful one in books on blended families.
 This story is narrated by Little Buddy.
 He helps the young reader understand what a stepfamily is.
-It is a sweet story and very helpful for parents who want to guide the children as they adapt to their new blended situation.
+It is a sweet story and very helpful for parents who want to guide their children as they adapt to their new blended situation.

 New siblings can be hard for little children, especially when they are vying for their parents’ attention.
 Ideal for those looking for picture blended books on blended families, this one teaches children that those new siblings can be your best allies in tough situations.

 3. Annie and Snowball and the Wedding Day